nstratos/go-myanimelist/README.md

 These tests are meant to be run using a dedicated test account that contains empty anime and manga lists.
 A valid access token needs to be provided every time.
+Check the authentication section to learn how to get one.

-To run the integration tests:
+By default the integration tests are skipped when an access token is not provided.
+To run all tests including the integration tests:

 	go test --access-token '<your access token>'